TMI: Has social media made us oversharers?

 He added: “I do feel for them, but I need to remind myself that I’m not the one who will change things for them.”

-Candice has no problems with viewers who disagree with her, but she added that they should offer constructive criticism, rather than dish out offhanded comments or slurs that try to tear her down.
+Candice has no problems with viewers who disagree with her, but she added that they should offer constructive criticism, rather than dish out offhand comments or slurs that try to tear her down.

 One thing that is comforting to her, is how others will stand up for her in comment threads.
 “A lot of the times, if there’s a crappy comment, I don’t even have to say anything because somebody else will come in with a countering perspective.